Terriao/OpenPCQA/README.md

 | 🌍 Largest ecosystem & community | PyTorch |
 | 🏭 Production deployment via TF Serving | TensorFlow |

-> ⚠️ **Caveat:** All numbers were measured on a single GPU (Tesla T4) with fixed seeds.
+> ⚠️ **Caveat:** All numbers were measured on a single GPU (Tesla T4) with fixed environment.
 Absolute values will differ on your hardware, but the relative ordering tends to be stable.

 ---